 A few common mistakes to avoid for the DIY knife sharpener:

 - Not starting out with a coarse enough stone.
 If you can get most of your work done on the course side of the stone, then it won’t take you nearly as long on the rest of the steps to sharpen your blade.

 - Getting too blunt of an angle or not enough of an angle on the edge of the knife.
 If you get too blunt of an angle, you really are just wearing out your knife.

 - Thinking that a stainless steel rod is good enough to actually sharpen your machete.
-When a machete or any other knife gets dole, what is happening is that the thinnest part at the edge of the blade is actually bending over just a little bit.
+When a machete or any other knife gets dull, what is happening is that the thinnest part at the edge of the blade is actually bending over just a little bit.
 The rod is good for straightening that little bit of a curve if you are in the middle of using your knife, but then make sure you sharpen it correctly with a stone.